smart-edge-open/specs/doc/enhanced-platform-awareness/openness-vcac-a.md

 _Figure - Using VCAC-A Telemetry with OpenNESS_

 1. The default VCAC-A VPU telemetry policy `TASPolicy` is defined and applied to the OpenNESS cluster at deployment time.
-2. The `GStreamer pipeline` Pods get scheduled on VCA node (VCA pool A in the given example) based on the reported metrics.
+2. `GStreamer pipeline` Pods get scheduled on VCA node (VCA pool A in the given example) based on the reported metrics.
-3. The `Media Analytics Applications` get scheduled on VCA pool A according to their Pod specs and are able to consume the services produced by the `GStreamer pipeline` Pods.
+3. `Media Analytics Applications` get scheduled on VCA pool A according to their Pod specs and can consume the services produced by the `GStreamer pipeline` Pods.
 4. Now that the VPU device usage became 60, when the `OpenVINO` application turns up, it gets scheduled on VCA pool B in fulfillment of the policy.

 ## Media-Analytics-VCA Flavor
 The pre-defined OpenNESS flavor *media-analytics-vca* is provided to provision an optimized system configuration for media analytics workloads leveraging VCAC-A acceleration.
-This flavor is applied through the OEK playbook as described in the [Media Analytics Flavor with VCAC-A](../flavors.md#media-analytics-flavor-with-vcac-a) section and encompasses the VCAC-A installation.
+This flavor is applied through the OEK playbook as described in the [OpenNESS Flavors](../flavors.md#media-analytics-flavor-with-vcac-a) document and encompasses the VCAC-A installation.

 The VCAC-A installation in OEK performs the following tasks:
-- Pulling the release package from [Open Visual Cloud VCAC-A card media analytics software](https://github.com/OpenVisualCloud/VCAC-SW-Analytics) and the required dependencies
+- Pull the release package from [Open Visual Cloud VCAC-A card media analytics software](https://github.com/OpenVisualCloud/VCAC-SW-Analytics) and the required dependencies
 - Apply CentOS 7.6 kernel patches and build kernel RPM
 - Apply module patches and build driver RPM
 - Build daemon utilities RPM
-- Install docker-ce & kubernetes on the VCA host
+- Install docker-ce and kubernetes on the VCA host
 - Join the VCA host to the OpenNESS cluster
 - Pull Ubuntu docker image for building the VCAC-A system image
-- Download the required package from website for the VCAC-A system image
+- Download the required package from the website for the VCAC-A system image
 - Apply Ubuntu 18.04 kernel patches and build kernel deb for the VCAC-A system image
 - Apply module patches and build driver deb for the VCAC-A system image
 - Generate VCAD base image for VCAC-A system image
 - Install the dependency and components (MSS, OpenCL, OpenVINO)
 - Boot up the VCAC-A system image
 - Configure the firewall to allow VCAC-A NATting
-- Install docker-ce & kubernetes on the VCA node
+- Install docker-ce and kubernetes on the VCA node
 - Join the VCA node to the OpenNESS cluster
 - Attach VCA NFD to kubernetes
-- Deploy VPU, GPU device plugins and HDDL Daemonset
+- Deploy VPU and GPU device plugins as well as HDDL Daemonset
 - Start VPU metrics exporter
 - Deploy VPU VCAC-A TAS policy